About the Public Guardian

 Prepare and submit your proposal in writing

 If the guardian asks you to submit a proposal, you should provide it in writing.
-You can ask the guardian for a standard form to use, or you can provide your written proposal another way.
+You can download the proposal form from this website, ask the guardian to send it to you or provide your written proposal another way.
 If you can’t put your proposal in writing, contact the guardian and they will work with you on another way to provide the proposal.

 A proposal needs to include information to help the guardian understand how it will meet the person’s needs.
 The guardian will rely on the information you provide, so it’s important to provide a full picture and consider all the person’s needs, what is important to the person and how it will benefit them.